jazzband/django-floppyforms/docs/index.rst

 Installation
 -------------

-Django 1.2 or greater is required because of the smart *if* template tag.
+Django 1.3 or greater is required.
-Two-step process:
+Two-step process to install django-floppyforms:

 * ``pip install -U django-floppyforms``
 * Add ``'floppyforms'`` to your ``INSTALLED_APPS``